zbrewer/logbook/README.md

 ## Testing

-This project has unit tests that can be run with the `$ rake test:all` command.
+This project has unit tests that can be run with the `$ rake test` command.

 ## Resetting the database